dynamiqs/dynamiqs/docs/tutorials/defining-hamiltonians.md

 ## Constant Hamiltonians

 A constant Hamiltonian can be defined using **array-like objects**, i.e. NumPy and JAX arrays.
-In all cases, the Hamiltonian is then converted internally into a JAX array for differentiability and GPU/TPU support.
+In all cases, the Hamiltonian is then converted internally into a JAX array for differentiability and GPU support.
 It is also possible to directly use dynamiqs [utility functions](../python_api/index.md) for common Hamiltonians.

 For instance, to define the Pauli Z operator $H = \sigma_z$, you can use any of the following syntaxes: